TheJelmega/prog-lang/design/README.md

 #### `link_section`

-The `link_section` attribute specifies the section of hte object file that a function of static's conetent will be placed into
+The `link_section` attribute specifies the section of the object file that a function of static's content will be placed into.

 #### `no_mangle`